RutgerVos/Qls-test/README.md

-Open in you're code editor terminal and run: php artisan serve.
+Open folder in you're code editor terminal and run: php artisan serve.
 Go to localhost: http://127.0.0.1:8000/
+Choose delivery method.
 Click on the button Create pdf.
+And then you get you're pdf file.
 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).